JajaMUC/Swift-iOS-Quiz/README.md

-App to learn everything for the Funkzeugnisse-Prüfung
+App to learn everything for the Funkzeugnisse-Prüfung (UBI und SRC, LRC planned)